 Decision Tree Pruning Techniques In Python

-Generally, while using decision trees, there is a high chance of overfitting the model as it gets very complex with greaterdepth and greater number of splits, hence increasing the variance of the model.
+Generally, while using decision trees, there is a high chance of overfitting the model.
+Because it gets very complex with greater depth and greater number of splits.
+Thus increasing the variance of the model.
 This reduces the training error but the prediction on new data points is relatively poor.
 Thus, the pruning process comes to the rescue.

 We can clearly see that the model gets overfitted when fitted with an Unpruned Decision Tree.
-There is sufficient difference between the training and the testing accuracy and hence the tree needs to be pruned before fitting into the model.
+There is sufficient difference between the training and the testing accuracy.
+For this reason, the tree needs to be pruned before fitting into the model.

 In general, pruning is a process to remove selected parts of a plant such as bud, branches or roots.
 Similarly, Decision Tree pruning ensures trimming down a full tree to reduce the complexity and variance of the model.
 It makes the decision tree versatile enough to adapt any kind of new data fed to it, thereby fixing the problem of overfitting.
-It reduces the size of the decision tree which might slightly increase the training error but drastically decrease the testing error, hence making it more adaptable.
+It reduces the size of the decision tree which might slightly increase the training error but drastically decrease the testing error.
+For this, it become more adaptable.